 "Forrester takes a job as a dish washer in a diner.
 Scott goes to school.
 His teacher tells Forrester that she doesn't approve of their nomadic life and that Scott needs stability.
 Forrester discovers that a guy he works with is illiterate and tries to get the teacher to help him."

-On this day in 1990, Quantum Leap aired "Sea Bride."
+On this day in 1990 (in the U.S.), Quantum Leap aired "Sea Bride."
 This served as the twenty-first episode to the popular program's second season, and here's the plot summary as provided by IMDB.com:

 "Onboard an ocean liner Sam must prevent the marriage of his host's ex-wife."